Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Table Styling:**

-  - Table Design: The styling of tables (width, border-collapse, border-spacing, border) ensures a clean and organized presentation of tabular data, contributing to improved readability.
+  - Table Design: The styling of tables (width, border-collapse, border-spacing, border) ensures a clean and organised presentation of tabular data, contributing to improved readability.

 ## Project: LiftLog Weightifing App